python-hyper/hyper/docs/source/faq.rst

 What version of the HTTP/2 specification does ``hyper`` support?
 ----------------------------------------------------------------

-``hyper`` suports the final version of the HTTP/2 draft specification.
+``hyper`` supports the final version of the HTTP/2 draft specification.
 It also supports versions 14, 15, and 16 of the specification.
 It supports the final version of the HPACK draft specification.